 Q.7.
 How long do I need to wait before I receive assistance through the Housing Choice Voucher program?

 A.7.
 There is no predetermined waiting period to receive housing assistance.
 Each public housing agency is allocated a prescribed amount of rental housing assistance funding by HUD annually.
-The amount of funding is directly related to the maximum number of households that can be assisted.
 The AHA utilizes all allocated funding for their intended purposes annually serving the maximum number of persons that HCV funding will allow.
 The HCV program is in great demand.
 There are a greater number of persons that apply for HCV assistance than the AHA has resources to assist.
 As a result, applications are placed on the waiting list until such time that funding becomes available.
 In Arlington, typically between 25 to 40 HCV participants exit the program monthly.
 The AHA selects applicants from the HCV waiting list to replace the participants who exit the program to maintain the HCV program operations at 100%.